Sudachi-E/WiiBeamU/README.md

 ## Usage

-1. Launch WiiBeamU on your smartphone.
+1. Launch Wiiload Android on your smartphone.
 2. Input your Wii's IP Address in the field.
 3. Browse and select the `.rpx` file you want to send.
 4. Tap "Send" to transfer the file wirelessly to your console.